rajatgirotra/study/gitTutorial/README.txt

 This will merge and commit every changed file in new back to master given that there are no collisions.
 If you dont want to commit, use the --no-commit option.
 You can also merge all changes in a single merge commit.
 This helps you to easily remove a feature later on using just a single reverse commit.
-For this, specify the --no-ff no fast forward) option.
+For this, specify the --squash

-prompt> git merge -m "My Single Merge Commit" --no-ff new
+prompt> git merge --squash new prompt> git merge -m "My Single Merge Commit" --no-ff new (Dont use fast forward even when it is possible. always create a merge commit) prompt> git merge --ff new (use fast-forward when possible otherwise create merge commit) prompt> git merge --ff-only new (use ff only. if cannot, refuse to merge and throw error and abort merge)

 Rebasing Branches